-Founded in 2005, the U.S.-based studio is best known for its critically acclaimed feature films, including Paranorman, The Boxtrolls, the Academy Award-nominated Coraline, and, most recently, Golden Globe-winning Missing Link.
+Founded in 2005, this award-winning stop-motion animation studio is best known for its critically acclaimed feature films, including Paranorman, The Boxtrolls, Coraline, and most recently, Golden Globe-winning Missing Link.
 With their large quantities of render farms, workstations, and virtual machines, LAIKA’s devices produce enormous amounts of IT metrics and time-series data.

 LAIKA requires large amounts of data processing and storage while creating and editing its animated content.
 The team evaluated OpenTSDB and InfluxDB.
 Ultimately, they ended up selecting InfluxDB but said they “regretted it shortly thereafter” since InfluxDB did not prove to be scalable nor resource-efficient for their workload.
 The infrastructure team felt that with a different system, they could handle a much bigger workload than InfluxDB managed at the time without changing their existing hardware.